makyo/drab-makyo.com/cv.md

 Discrete editorial work
 :
-    * [*Arcana*](writing.drab-makyo.com/anthologies/arcana/) --- an anthology of short furry fiction focused on the archetypes represented by the major arcana of the Tarot deck. **Winner of the 2018 Cóyotl Award**
+    * [*Arcana*](https://makyo.ink/publications/arcana/) --- an anthology of short furry fiction published by Thurston Howl Publications focused on the archetypes represented by the major arcana of the Tarot deck. **Winner of the 2018 Cóyotl Award**
+    * [*Small Loves: A Queer Microfiction Anthology*](https://hybrid.ink/submit/anthologies/small-loves/) --- an anthology of micro- and nanofiction published by Hybrid Ink focused on LGBTQIA+ stories.
+(In progress)
+    * [*Genderful*](https://hybrid.ink/submit/anthologies/genderful) --- a furry fiction anthology in two parts which aims to explore how furry and gender interact.
+(In progress)
+    * [*Acethetic*](https://hybrid.ink/submit/anthologies/acethetic) --- an anthology focused on short stories that explore the lives of our asexual friends and family.
+The stories should focus on characters anywhere on the specturm of asexuality.
+(In progress)

 Ongoing editorial work
 :